moraexams/website/README.md

 # Mora Exams: Landing Website

 This repository contains the source code for the Mora Exams landing website.
+It's based on [Astro](https://astro.build).

 ## Development Guide